 Thanks to the massive variety of Minecraft mobs in-game, it is almost impossible to fight or even identify them all.
 Even if you are able to recognize them, you don’t know which mob needs to be killed to get a specific item.
 Throw into the equation Minecraft enchantments that only work on specific mobs, and it’s a major headache for new players.

-Minecraft HUD mods like Neat try to counter the learning curve and make mob interaction a lot simpler.
+Neat tries to counter the learning curve and make mob interaction a lot simpler.
 It adds a floating health bar to the mobs so that you know how easy or hard they are to kill.
 Then, taking it to another level, this same bar also displays the mob’s name, their attributes, and even the armor they are wearing.
 With that, you can always plan ahead before interacting with a mob in Minecraft.

 10. Cosmetic Armor Reworked

 Armor in Minecraft has two purposes.
 One is keeping you safe, and another is making sure you look your best.
 The Cosmetic Armor mod for Minecraft allows you to use separate armor for each of these purposes.
-The mod adds new armor slots to your inventory HUD.
+This Minecraft mod adds new armor slots to your inventory HUD.
+Though, don’t forget to check out all the armor trims introduced in Minecraft 1.20.

 Download Cosmetic Armor Reworked